wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8_extract.md

 # Extracting Subtomograms

 In this part, we will familiarize ourselves with STOPGAP's approach to generating a parameter file using a parser, then running that file.

-Specifically, the first STOPGAP task we will perform is extracting subtomograms.

-## Preparing to Run STOPGAP with MPI

 STOPGAP jobs are run by using a task-specific parser script (named `stopgap_*_parser.sh`) to generate a parameter file (named `*_param.star`) and then running that parameter file using the `run_stopgap.sh` script.

-1. Open `run_stopgap.sh` in any text editor, for example, gedit using a terminal window:

-        gedit run_stopgap.sh

-    The main parameters here are the "run options" which manage parallelization and the "directories" block, which manages directories and paths.

-2. For parallelization parameters, set `run_type` to `'local'`, `nodes` to 1, `n_cores` to `24`, and `copy_local` to 0.
-The rest of the run options are SLURM-specific and can be ignored.

-3. Set `rootdir` to the absolute path of your `init_ref/` folder (e.g. `~/HIV_dataset/subtomo/init_ref/`).
-We will update `paramfilename` before running each job.

-    >NOTE: Remember to end your `rootdir` path with a `/`!

-4. Save `run_stopgap.sh`.

-## Extract Subtomograms
+The first STOPGAP task we will perform is extracting subtomograms.

+## Preparing Extraction Parameter File

 With the lists and run script prepared, we are now ready to extract our subtomograms.